 It is up to the listener to decide whether or not they think Brockhampton’s Sixth Studio Album and Debut Album have a religious theme.

-Kevin Abstract, the founding member of the Brockhampton boy band has said that they are not a religious band.
+The gifted and bold singer, Kevin Abstract, who is also the founding member of the Brockhampton boy band has said that they are not a religious band.
 He also said that he would’ve instinctively braced himself if they were.
 Judging from the band’s lyrics It is clear that the group doesn’t subscribe to any one particular faith or belief system.
 Instead, they use their music and art to explore different spiritual ideas and themes.
 This makes them an interesting and unique act in today’s music industry.
 What do you think about Brockhampton’s exploration of religious themes?
 Let us know in the comments below!